 Another peaceful way to spend day?
 The state park.
 “If you go into Fort Pierce Inlet State Park, you’ll see everything there is to see as far as wildlife and nature,” including birds and turtles, DeFini said.

-When you’re ready to rejoin civilization, the options expand even more.
+When you’re ready to rejoin civilization near the indian river lagoon scenic highway, the options expand even more.
 Cool off inside the Navy SEAL Museum or the boat docks or stop into Archie’s Seabreeze, a no-fuss eatery in downtown Fort Pierce that’s known as much for its live music, karaoke bingo nights as its burgers.

 Photos by Peter W. Cross for VISIT FLORIDA